AashitaK/AashitaK.github.io/_posts/2017-05-19-Github-Pages.md

 * Set up a custom domain
 * Customize your website using Jekyll themes.

 Any questions, comments and/or suggestions for future blogs are welcome!
-If you find it useful, there is an option to share as well.
+If you find this blog useful, below are the icons to share it.